oneapi-src/level-zero-spec/scripts/tools/PROG.md

 Event-based collection uses a simple Begin, End, GetData scheme:
 - ::${t}CommandListAppendMetricQueryBegin defines the start counting event
 - ::${t}CommandListAppendMetricQueryEnd defines the finish counting event
-- ::${t}MetricQueryGetData reads the raw data to be later processed by ::${t}MetricGroupCalculateData.
+- ::${t}MetricQueryGetData reads the raw data to be later processed by ::${t}MetricGroupCalculateMetricValues.

 Typically, multiple queries are used and recycled to characterize a workload.
 A Query Pool is used to efficiently use and reuse device meory for multiple queries.